Imaginary geometry II: reversibility of SLE_\kappa(\rho_1;\rho_2) for \kappa \in (0,4): Abstract

 When $\kappa \leq 4$, we prove that the law of the time-reversal of an $\SLE_\kappa(\rho_1;\rho_2)$ from $x$ to $y$ is, up to parameterization, an $\SLE_\kappa(\rho_2;\rho_1)$ from $y$ to $x$.
 This assumes that the ``force points'' used to define $\SLE_\kappa(\rho_1;\rho_2)$ are immediately to the left and right of the $\SLE$ seed.
 A generalization to arbitrary (and arbitrarily many) force points applies whenever the path does not (or is conditioned not to) hit $\partial D \setminus \{x,y\}$.

-The time-reversal symmetry has a particularly natural interpretation when the paths are coupled with the Gaussian free field and viewed as rays of a random geometry.
-It allows us to couple two instances of the Gaussian free field (with different boundary conditions) so that their difference is almost surely constant on either side of the path.
+The proof of time-reversal symmetry makes use of the interpretation of $\SLE_{\kappa}(\rho_1; \rho_2)$ as a ray of a random geometry associated to the Gaussian free field.
+Within this framework, the time-reversal result allows us to couple two instances of the Gaussian free field (with different boundary conditions) so that their difference is almost surely constant on either side of the path.
 In a fairly general sense, adding appropriate constants to the two sides of a ray reverses its orientation.